soney/ProgramsInformationPeople/_sources/Assessments/week5a2.rst

    :answer_c: accumulator variable: x | iterator variable: sentences | sequence variable: word_lst
    :answer_d: accumulator variable: total | iterator variable: sentences |sequence variable: word_lst
    :answer_e: none of the above
-   :feedback_a: though lst may be a good name, x and s are not clear names for accumulator and iterator variables.
+   :feedback_a: Though lst may be a good name, x and s are not clear names for accumulator and iterator variables.
-   :feedback_b: though total and lst may be good names, x is not a clear name for the iterator variable.
+   :feedback_b: Though total and lst may be good names, x is not a clear name for the iterator variable.
-   :feedback_c: though sentences and word_lst are good names, x is not the best name for an accumulator variable.
+   :feedback_c: Though sentences and word_lst are good names, x is not the best name for an accumulator variable.
-   :feedback_d: yes, this combination of variable names is the most clear.
+   :feedback_d: Yes, this combination of variable names is the most clear.
    :feedback_e:
-   :correct:
+   :correct: d
    :practice: T
    :topics: